 Filtration is grouped in two main categories: pre and post compression.

-Pre-filtration can take on several forms including an exterior panel filter to catch large particles before entering the cabinet.
-All air compressors will have an inlet filtration system generally located near the inlet of the compressor flange before the first compression stage.
-A basic dry-type inlet filter will be standard and filter a normal load of airborne particulate.
-For high dust environments, a two-stage filter may be used to catch more fine particle as well as increase the surface of the filtration media to extend service intervals.
-Specialized filters such as ‘Absolute’ inlet filters are available for demanding applications o capture particulate 0.3micron and larger at a 99.97% efficiency rate.
+For high dust environments, a two-stage filter can serve to catch more fine particles as well as increase the surface of the filtration media to extend service intervals.
+Specialized filters such as ‘Absolute’ inlet filters are available for demanding applications o capture particulate 0.3 micron and larger at a 99.97% efficiency rate.
 Chemical inlet filtration systems are available for compressors that will be ingesting noxious chemicals that would be damaging to a compressor if left untreated.

 Coolant